chirpstack/chirpstack-ansible-playbook/README.md

 2. Make sure Python is installed (`sudo apt-get install python`)

 3. Configure a DNS record for your image and wait until this record resolves to your IP address.
-This is required in case you configured LetsEcrypt.
+This is required in case you configured LetsEncrypt.
+   You can skip this step when not using LetsEncrypt ( `accept_letsencrypt_tos: False` in `loraserver_hosts.yml`).

 4. Copy the `inventory.example` file to `inventory` and replace `example.com` with the hostname created in step 2.